Learn about Medicare Part D

 What is Medicare Part D?

 The Medicare Part D drug plan is a federal government program designed by Medicare to help all citizens who are eligible for Medicare benefits pay for prescription drugs.
-It began in January 2005, and by most accounts has been beneficial for seniors.
-Prior to Part D, most seniors had to find prescription coverage through a confusing web of private insurance companies.
+It began on January 1, 2006, and has been a beneficial cost-saving tool for seniors.
+Prior to Medicare drug coverage, most seniors had to find prescription coverage through a confusing web of private insurance companies.
 Now there is a single source for prescription drug coverage.
 Although administered by private insurers, the plan offers a nice range of coverage for a reasonable cost.
+In 2012, 32 million individuals were insured for prescription drug coverage under either the Prescription Drug Program (Medicare Part D), or the Medicare Advantage component (Medicare Part C), according to Kaiser Family Foundation.

 The Medicare Part D plan works in a way that is similar to most health coverage.
 Simply stated, the senior pays a monthly premium to belong to a plan, and a small part of the drug cost at the pharmacy each month.
 However, some serious issues can occur along the way.
 We hope to explain those to you and how the Part D benefits work.